If you’re a complete beginner I think you’re going to enjoy this!

 When welding sheet metal it’s always best to weld downhill because it keeps the metal cool.

-Follow These Beginner Steps To Mig Weld Steel With Success!
+Steps To Mig Weld Steel in the Flat Position

 - Step 1: Keep Your gun angled at about 15-30 degrees to the workpiece